 - Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the world and to ponder the age old questions of faith: how to live, what to believe, how to act, and what meanings we can decipher from the mystery of life.

 - Service: A life of faith is a life of service.
 As human beings, we seek to be of use, and a healthy congregation needs to provide avenues through which we may serve.

 How does Small Group Ministry work?

 Ministry happens in the meetings, which focus on spiritual or religious topics through a process of deep listening and service projects.
-Topics that may be shared during meetings include: sacred places, perfection, mothers, community, living simply, music, and healing.
-Groups choose their own order, direction and pace.
+Topics that may be shared during meetings include: sacred places, perfection, mothers, community, living simply, music, healing, etc. Groups choose their own order, direction and pace.
 Service projects are expected from each group once a year.
 In general, projects tend to be ones that serve the church community or the local community, but they can be larger projects that reach beyond our church community.

 What is expected of members?

 Group members are expected to commit to regular meeting times and to practice deep listening.
 Deep listening is a way of focusing intently on what another person is saying without interruption or simultaneously formulating a response.
 Deep listening also gives an individual an opportunity to speak without interruption or comment.